dumptcp/golangwebserver/README.md

 # GoLang Web Server

-A fast static file server written in Go. run a few commands, and your site is live.
+Fast golang webserver. run a few commands, and your site is live.

 ---